Share Transfer Services

 In case of joint holdings or when required by the Articles of Association, consent from other shareholders or directors may be needed.

-These documents ensure that the share transfer is legally recognized and recorded in the company's books without any future disputes.
+These documents ensure the share transfer is legally recognized and properly recorded in the company’s statutory registers, avoiding future disputes.

-Share transfers are subject to stamp duty, which must be paid as per the provisions of the Indian Stamp Act and relevant state laws.
-This ensures that the transaction is legally valid and enforceable.
+Share transfers are subject to stamp duty as per the Indian Stamp Act and relevant state laws.
+This ensures the transaction is legally valid and enforceable.

 Applicable Stamp Duty Rates